-Understanding education by analysis and synthesis of educational thought of educators like Dr B. R. Ambedkar (Writing & Speeches on Education), Swami Vivekananda, and J. Krishnamurti (On Education)
+- Understanding education by analysis and synthesis of Indian Philosophical school of educational thought and of educators like Gandhiji, J. Krishnamurti, Gijubhai Badheka, Dr B. R. Ambedkar (Writing & Speeches on Education), Swami Vivekananda, Shri Aurobindo, and Rabindranath Tagore. - Unit III: Understanding and J. Krishnamurti (On Education through Readings and Analysis II) - Understanding education by analysis and synthesis of Western Philosophical school of thought and educators like Jhon Dewey (Democracy and Education), Paulo Friere (Pedagogy of the Opress), Tetsugokuriangi (Totochan)

-${\bf UNIT-III: INTER\ LINKAGE\ OF\ KNOWLEDGE\ WITH\ VARIOUS\ SOURCES\ AND\ ISSUES:}$

-Linkage of:
+Unit Unit - III: INTER LINKAGE OF KNOWLEDGE WITH VARIOUS SOURCES AND ISSUES:

-- Content knowledge with Pedagogy knowledge; - School knowledge with life outside the school; - School knowledge with community knowledge; - Experiential Knowledge with empirical knowledge; - Theoretical Knowledge and practical knowledge; - Universal Knowledge and contextual knowledge;
+- Linkage of: - Content knowledge with Pedagogy knowledge; - School knowledge with life outside the school; - School knowledge with community knowledge; - Experiential Knowledge with empirical knowledge; - Theoretical Knowledge and practical knowledge; - Universal Knowledge and contextual knowledge;

-UNIT - IV: SOCIAL AND CULTURAL CONTEXT OF EDUCATION
+UNIT - IV: Contemporary OCIAL AND CULTURAL CONTEXT OF EDUCATION